fweefwop/fweefwop.club/content/_index.md

 Thanks to [ctfd.io](https://ctfd.io/)'s generous support, we will keep our [ctf server](https://ctf.fweefwop.club) up after this CTF.
 New problems will be added to time to time.

-This CTF is as much as an endeavor to us as to you.
-We had more than 500 people registered.
-Many people joined online from all over the world, from Spain, Ireland, Russia, Bangladesh, India, China to Korea, which blows our mind.
+This CTF is as much of an endeavor to us as it is to you.
+When we started this competition, we were only expecting a few people to sign up, mostly locals.
+But you exceeded our every expectation!
+We had more than 500 people register, which is incredible.
+It's amazing to see how many people are dedicated to the study of cybersecurity and willing to share and expand their knowledge.
+Many people joined online from all over the world, including Spain, Ireland, Russia, Bangladesh, India, China, and Korea, which blows our mind.
 Thank you!

 #### Credits:
 Thanks for the following cyber security content writers: